tomatolog/manticore/docs/8_sphinxql_reference/comment_syntax.rst

 Comment syntax
 --------------

-ManticoreQL supports C-style comment syntax.
+SphinxQL supports C-style comment syntax.
 Everything from an opening ``/*`` sequence to a closing ``*/`` sequence is ignored.
 Comments can span multiple lines, can not nest, and should not get logged.
 MySQL specific ``/*! ... */`` comments are also currently ignored.
 (As the